When Lilacs Last in the Dooryard Bloom'd (Hindemith)

-Musical Process
+Musical process

 Hindemith was drawn to Whitman's poem through its theme of nobility, fate and death.
 Written in memory of Abraham Lincoln, Whitman's poem fitted the theme of the country at this time of mourning.
 Subtitling his work, "An American Requiem", Hindemith broke into the scene of American musical culture which was out of character for the German-based composer.
 Along with introducing himself to the American soundscape, Hindemith also used his requiem to begin deviating from the Romantic style of music.
 Rather than composing in dense sonority, he now introduced the new use of polyphony - giving each instrument their own individual and important parts, using dissonance to ensure each part stood out against the others.
 Tonal functional harmony no longer existed as part of Hindemith's arsenal of compositional procedures.
 Through all of Hindemith's many works, he had established a sound regarded by critics as "Hindemithian".
 This piece in particular combined this sound with a surprising reflection of American culture.

 Perception

-Being a German-based composer, the idea of Hindemith composing a work dedicated to an American President troubled a portion of the country.
-Though Hindemith had established himself as an American citizen, he had yet to be regarded as an American composer.
-His identity as a composer at the time of the composition brought many questions - one of the biggest being his decision to translate Whitman's originally English poem to German.
+Because Hindemith was German-born, the idea of his composing a work dedicated to an American president troubled a portion of the country.
+Though Hindemith had become an American citizen, he was not yet regarded as an American composer.
+His identity as a composer raised many questions, one of the biggest being his decision to translate the poem into German.